BGCI’s Strategic Plan

 More than half the world’s population live in urban areas and this is leading to a growing disconnection with nature.
 Botanic gardens offer excellent opportunities for people to experience nature first hand.
 Collectively botanic gardens engage with more than 250 million visitors annually and have the potential to reach larger numbers and more diverse audiences.
-Science is at the heart of modern botanic gardens and botanic gardens can play a key role in developing a scientifically literate society where people are motivated to play their part in resolving environmental issues.
-Over the next five years we will continue to build the capacity of gardens to connect with growing numbers of people, helping them to reach new audiences, developing scientific literacy and promoting this work widely.
+As a result of our work, all botanic gardens will be able to access our resources in support of public engagement programmes that help to reconnect people with nature.
+In this way we aim to further increase the relevance of botanic gardens to the communities they serve.

 Wild plants offer a wealth of services and goods of essential livelihood value.
 Worldwide, over half a billion people who live in poverty depend on the availability of wild plant resources to sustain their daily subsistence needs.
 However, with the general global loss of biodiversity caused by habitat loss, the spread of invasive species and global climate change, the availability of the range and abundance of plant resources of livelihood value is under threat.
 Botanic gardens are centres of excellence for research, conservation and cultivation of economically important plants.
-In support of this, BGCI will publish reviews of work on important resource species, share best practices, support projects to conserve and sustainably use plants valued by local communities and help to conserve the essential knowledge about such plants typically held by local communities.
+As a result of our work, the role of wild plants in supporting livelihoods and providing ecosystem services will be more widely understood.

 Join BGCI in Protecting Plants for the Planet